 Algonquin.
 So, what’s the big deal?
 Why do people love this place so much?

 It was actually the crowds of tourists that initially helped protect Algonquin.
-It was the devoted anglers, renowned artists, and the wealthy vacationers who arrived by train and stayed at lavish hotels.
+It was the devoted anglers, renowned artists and the wealthy vacationers who arrived by train and stayed at lavish hotels.
 They all loved it here and grew concerned over the encroachment of agriculture and the depleting fish and game.
-The dream was to protect the half-dozen watersheds that gave birth to the main rivers that flushed out of their familiar piece of paradise; and they succeeded.
+The dream was to protect the half-dozen watersheds that gave birth to the main rivers flushed out of their familiar piece of paradise; they succeeded.
 Algonquin Park was formed in 1893.